cesta-online/anthology/README.md

 ## Deployment

-- The project can be deployed to Heroku.
-For details, refer to the [Heroku For Hosting](docs/Hosting.md) documentation.
+- The project is deployed using GitHub Pages.
+The deployment is done automatically when the changes are pushed to the `main` branch.
-- When new commits are pushed to the repository, the Heroku app will be automatically updated with the new changes.